danvalencia/My-Site/public/resume.md

 ### Professional Summary

 Daniel has over seven years of experience as a software engineer and technical lead across multiple projects.
 Daniel’s strength lies on his breadth of knowledge across the development stack:  UI, mobile app development, backend development, infrastructure engineering, QA and performance/load testing.
-Daniel has strong expertise in Java based application development and design in the ecommerce space using tools like Adobe CQ5, Endeca and ATG.
+Daniel has strong expertise in Java based web application development in the ecommerce space, and he's proficient in other platforms such as Ruby on Rails and iOS.
 He develops code using industry best practices such as Continuous Integration, TDD and code analysis, always treating Software Development as a craft.

 ### *Senior Software Engineer*, Tacit Knowledge Inc., San Francisco, CA (2011 - Present)